-Hilary Phan, a student working at our Center, was interested in the tensions students experience in balancing academic pursuits and social life.
-So she undertook a project to review the literature and also asked a sample of university students to reflect on their high school experiences.
+A student working at our Center was interested in the tensions students experience in balancing academic pursuits and social life.
+Her project included asking a sample of university students to reflect on a set of questions about their high school experiences.